-SBIR Phase I proposals may be submitted for funding up to \$225,000.
-SBIR Phase I projects run for six to twelve months.
-Award notification is typically four to six months from the proposal submission deadline date.
+Phase I proposals may be submitted for up to \$225,000 in R&D funding intended to support projects from 6-12 months in duration.
+Typically, small businesses will be notified of the award decision four to six months after the submission deadline.